 Hi, my name is Nancy Melkerson.
-I’ve been married to John for over 15 years.
-We moved to Auburn in 2003 when my husband found a job in this area after his company moved to Mexico.
+My husband, John, and I moved our family to Auburn in 2003 when he found a job in this area after his company moved to Mexico.
 Prior to that, I had lived in Virginia my entire life.
-I graduated from public school in central VA and then from Hollins University with a BA in “Computational Sciences” – equal parts Computer Science/Math/Statistics.
+I graduated from public school in central VA and then from Hollins University with a BA in Computational Sciences – equal parts Computer Science, Math, & Statistics.
 I worked for 10 years as a systems analyst before we made the decision for me to stay home with the children.
 I enjoy trip planning, travel, outdoor adventure, reading, and crafts.
 We spend several weeks in VA every year visiting family.

 John & I have two children.
 We started our daughter in public school in VA, and it went well until she had a bad teacher with poor grammar in 1st grade.
 We asked the principal to move her to a different classroom, but she refused, so we decided to homeschool (homeschooling is a different process in VA – I think it was much easier there).
 When we moved to Alabama, we gave public school another try for the last few weeks of 1st grade.
 Although she had a fabulous teacher, I didn’t like the options for 2nd grade, so we decided to homeschool again.
 When our son started Kindergarten, we gave the public schools one last try.
-Our daughter was very fortunate to be in a combined 3rd/4th grade classroom and kept the same teacher for 2 years, but our son never fit in well with the whole public school concept.
+Our daughter was very fortunate to be in a combined 3rd/4th grade classroom and kept the same teacher for 2 years, but our son just did not fit in well with the whole public school concept.
 We’ve been homeschooling ever since.
 Although Auburn City Schools are generally very good, they do not believe in gifted education until 6th grade when students can start to take advanced math.
 We couldn’t wait that long to challenge our kids!
 Our daughter is now a student at the Alabama School of Math & Science in Mobile where they accepted all of her homeschool transcript.
 She is definitely being challenged there!
-Our son is in middle school homeschool.
+Our son is starting high school homeschool.

-Since there are others in my area who do activities for preschoolers and elementary students, I tend to plan activities for 6th-12th graders, but I include younger students whenever possible.
+Since there are others in my area who have activities for preschoolers and elementary students, I tend to plan activities for 6th-12th graders, but I include younger students whenever possible.
 There are a lot of options in the Auburn area, and I try to take advantage of other opportunities within a reasonable driving distance.
 I look forward to working with our other activity directors and to meeting more homeschoolers as we continue our journey.

 Nancy's contact information: